Federation¶

 Spoke setup¶

-Run the join command printed by the hub:
+Run the join command printed by enroll against the spoke daemon:

 kata federation join --project fedlab \